alessiocascini/password-manager/README.md

 ## Overview

-This project is a command-line password manager developed in Dart, designed to securely store and manage your passwords.
-It utilizes modern cryptographic techniques to ensure the safety of your sensitive information.
+This command-line password manager, built in Dart, offers a secure and efficient solution for storing and managing your passwords.
+By leveraging modern cryptographic techniques, it ensures your sensitive data remains protected.

 ## Features

-- **Master Password Authentication**: Secures access to your password vault using a master password.
+- **Master Password Authentication**: Restricts access to your password vault using a master password.
-- **Password Encryption**: Employs AES-CBC encryption with a secure initialization vector (IV) to protect stored passwords.
+- **Password Encryption**: Utilizes AES-CBC encryption with a secure initialization vector (IV) to safeguard stored passwords.
-- **Password Generation**: Generates strong, random passwords for new accounts.
+- **Password Generation**: Creates strong, random passwords for new accounts.
-- **Data Storage**: Saves encrypted passwords in a JSON file for easy retrieval.
+- **Data Storage**: Stores encrypted passwords in a JSON file for convenient retrieval.
-- **Command-Line Interface**: Provides a user-friendly CLI for adding and retrieving passwords.
+- **Command-Line Interface**: Provides an intuitive CLI for adding and retrieving passwords.
-- **Docker Integration**: Now supports containerized deployment for easier setup and consistency across environments.
+- **Docker Integration**: Supports containerized deployment for simplified setup and consistent environments.

 ## Requirements